midi2-dev/bl-midi2-rs/README.md

 ```

 NOTE: For this reason all messages need an extra `u32` at the
-start of their buffers to accomodate the header data.
+start of their buffers to accommodate the header data.
 For example, the minimum size buffer for a ChannelVoice2 message
 is 3, rather than 2.